JEETDESAI25/customer_churn_analysis/README.md

 ## Steps to run the project

-* Create a folder in local for Git Repo and open in termianl to execute below commands-
+* Create a folder in local for the given Git Repo and open in termianl to execute below commands-

   git clone https://github.com/LMU-CMSI-Korpusik/final-project-customer_churn_analysis.git